LesPerras.com

 Guake

 I was updating my Arch Linux installation the other day and had a few problems.
 I decided to try to get rid of gnome, then realized that I use the gnome terminal all the time.
 I liked it.
 I needed a replacement for gnome terminal.
-I tried one or two and then I read a review of guake.
+I tried one or two terminal alternatives, but it was the rave reviews of Guake that caught my attention - as I wrote about this in More For My Devops Alter Ego, As I discussed in More For My Devops Alter Ego, finding the right tool can make all the difference in productivity and workflow management.

 The name sounded weird, so I was skeptical at the start, but the raves about keeping it on in the background and having it appear with a quick button push seemed interesting.
 I downloaded it, and fired it up.

 I was impressed from the start.
 Right from the get-go it seemed nicely configured.
 The transparency also seemed nice: useable but not distracting.
 It was set at full screen width, and I could not use anything else when the guake terminal was open until I realized they were right … one button click and it was out of the way.
-I customized the keyboard command for visibility of the terminal and I was sold.
+Customizing the interface can make a big difference; related to what I discussed in Arching Over when configuring openbox, it was straightforward with Guake.
 I can open the terminal and close it with one button click.
 Actually it is not being opened and closed, it is being set to visible - toggled on and off, so I don’t lose anything in the session.
 It is so nice for developing sites being one click away from the terminal.

-Customizing all keyboard shortcuts is super easy and in fact setting any of the preferences is super easy with the gui it has.
+The customization process was straightforward, much like configuring openbox as I described in Arching Over - this ease of use was a major plus for me.
 I quickly and easily set up my own shortcuts for toggling between tabs, so with guake I can quickly and easily access the desktop, and several tabs of the terminal with simple shortcuts so it is lightning fast and intuitive.